 Welcome to the number sense page at Math-Drills.com where we've got your number!
-This page includes hundreds of math worksheets meant to help students develop their understanding of numeration and number sense.
+This page includes Number Worksheets such as counting charts, representing, comparing and ordering numbers worksheets, and worksheets on expanded form, written numbers, scientific numbers, Roman numerals, factors, exponents, and binary numbers.
+There are literally hundreds of number worksheets meant to help students develop their understanding of numeration and number sense.

-Comparing and ordering numbers (also related to place value) helps students further understand place value and the order of numbers.
+Comparing and ordering numbers worksheets help students further understand place value and the ordinality of numbers.
 Continuing down the page are a number of worksheets on number forms: written, expanded, standard, scientific, and Roman numerals.
-Near the end of the page are a few worksheets for older students on factors, factoring, exponents and roots.
+Near the end of the page are a few worksheets for older students on factors, factoring, exponents and roots and binary numbers.

 Hundred charts are useful not only for learning counting but for many other purposes in math.
 For example, a hundred chart can be used to model fractions and to convert fractions into decimals.
 Modeling 1/4 on a hundred chart would require coloring every fourth square.
 After coloring every fourth square, there would be 25 squares colored in which is 25/100 or 0.25.
 Not magic, just math.
 Hundred charts can also be used as graph paper for graphing, learning long multiplication and division or any other purpose.
 A common use for hundred charts in older grades is to use it to find prime and composite numbers using Eratosthenes Sieve.

 One of the issues with 100 charts is that they don't include zero, but 99 charts do!

 Counting worksheets including counting pictures in patterns and counting by various amounts forwards and backwards.

 Rounding Numbers Worksheets

 Rounding numbers to various places worksheets with various sizes of numbers.